 Help with stress and worry

-Mind (Bedfordshire, Luton and Milton Keynes) (link opens in new window): Contact the charity for confidential help on a range of mental health issues.
+Mind (Bedfordshire, Luton and Milton Keynes): contact the charity for confidential help on a range of mental health issues.
 It also runs support groups in several areas of Central Bedfordshire including Ampthill, Biggleswade, Dunstable and Leighton Buzzard.

 Mind BLMK Ampthill